ColCh/grunt-contrib-concat-sourcemaps/README.md

 An optional root for all relative URLs in the source map.

+#### prefix
+Type: `Number`
+Default: `0`

+Skip prefix for original filenames that appear in source maps.
+For example {prefix: 3} will drop 3 directories from file names.

 ### Usage Examples

 #### Concatenating with a custom separator